 I’m not a food blogger, nor am I a food photographer, but I wanted to share my tasty treats.
 Let me know if you try this recipe and how it turns out for you.
 Enjoy!

 First and foremost, what is a scone?
 A scone is a lightly sweetened biscuit-like cake made of flour and often includes some sort of fruit.
 For my recipe, I either make it with dried cranberries or dried cherries.
 The options are manifold as it’s easy to substitute raisins or other fruit into scones.
 Or, for a taste of citrus, add a little orange zest to the mix.

 To make this simple scone recipe it only requires a few ingredients.

 - 2 cups of all-purpose flour

 - 1/4 teaspoon of baking soda

 - 1 large egg

-- 1 cup of cranberries (you can add less, but I like lots of fruit)
+- 1 cup of dried cranberries (you can add less, but I like lots of fruit)